practicalli/learn-clojure/docs/introduction/learning-path.md

 # Clojure Learning Path

-Practicalli recommended approach for learning Clojure, which can be done in parallel.
+Practicalli recommended approach for learning Clojure programming.

+A journey into Clojure should start with these foundational aspects

 - Become comfortable evaluating code in the [Clojure REPL](#clojure-repl)
 - Review the fundamental [syntax of Clojure](#experience-the-clojure-syntax) (its small and consistent)